theyashwanthsai/DigitalGarden/public/content/linkedlist.md

     int data;
     struct node *next;
 };
 // We created a structure named node.
-It has data and a pointer named next.
+//It has data and a pointer named next.
 ```

 How to initialise the linkedlist?